 About Information Literacy

-Simply put, Information Literacy is "learning how to learn."
-It is a set of abilities that requires individuals to "recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information."
-More specifically, it enables students to:
+Information Literacy is fundamentally about "learning how to learn."
+It encompasses a range of skills that enable individuals to recognize when information is required and to effectively locate, assess, and utilize the necessary information.
+More specifically, it empowers students and researcher to:

-In supporting the goals of the University and the Libraries Deanship, the Libraries’ Information Literacy Program is committed to working collaboratively with University faculty to instruct students in Information Literacy instruction.
+In alignment with the objectives of the University and the Libraries Deanship, the Information Literacy Program is dedicated to collaborating with faculty to provide students with comprehensive instruction in Information Literacy.

 Do you find this content helpful?